AdRoll/rebar3_format/README.md

     $ rebar3 format

+This will format every Erlang file under `/src` by default.
+You can specify the directory/file to format as following:

+    $ rebar3 format --files src/my_subdir/*.erl
+    $ rebar3 format --files src/other_subdir/my_file.erl
+    $ rebar3 format --files test/**/*.erl

-Also you can save the formatted files in a different directory passing it as a parameter:
+To save the formatted files in a different directory you have to pass it as a parameter:

     $ rebar3 format --output formatted/